Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: Experiments

 \subsubsection{\textbf{Results on E-SIE}}

 In Table~\ref{tab:res_esie_ewflwv}, we compare our model with previous methods on our real event face dataset, E-SIE, and tested on the event frame representation\cite{frame} with five keypoints.
 As shown in Table~\ref{tab:res_esie_ewflwv}, our method achieves state-of-the-art performance for NME, FR\textsubscript{10}, and AUC\textsubscript{10}.
-In particular, compared to an ADNet\cite{adnet21}, our model demonstrates a 35.9\% improvement in NME (reducing it from 11.434 to 7.332) and a 46.7\% improvement in FR\textsubscript{10} (from 42.611 to 22.694).
+In particular, compared to an ADNet\cite{adnet21}, our model demonstrates a 28.6\% improvement in NME (reducing it from 11.434 to 8.162) and a 39.3\% improvement in FR\textsubscript{10} (from 42.611 to 25.861).
 Qualitative comparison results are provided in Fig. \ref{fig:comparison}, showing samples from E-SIE subsets under low light, fast movement, and eyeglasses-wearing conditions.
+We also evaluate a variant where the RGB backbone is updated during fine-tuning.
+As shown in Table~\ref{tab:res_esie_ewflwv}, this variant provides only marginal improvement in NME while resulting in worse FR\textsubscript{10} and AUC\textsubscript{10}.